Garford-Putilov armoured car: Poland

-During the breakup of the Russian Empire and the ensuing Soviet-Polish war the Poles received a considerable amount of military equipment from the former Russian Imperial Forces, amongst which were three Garford-Putilov armoured cars.
+During the breakup of the Russian Empire and the ensuing Soviet-Polish war the Poles received a considerable amount of military equipment from the former Russian Imperial Forces, amongst which were three Garford–Putilov armoured cars.
 The first Garford (Bayan, army variant) was captured by the Polish Army in February 1919 in the region of Volodymyr-Volynskyi/Kovel.
-In the Polish Army this machine received the ironic name of "Grandfather" (Polish - Dziadek).
+In the Polish Army this machine received the ironic name of "Grandfather" (Polish: Dziadek).
 An armoured platoon was quickly formed around the basis of this vehicle, the Pluton Pancerny "Dziadek".
 On 21 March 1920 whilst repelling an attack by the 58th Rifle Division near Zhitomir, the crew of "Grandfather" managed to knock out a Red Army Austin-Kegresse Austin armoured car half-track armoured vehicle, which also became a Polish trophy.

 On 26 March near Korostyshev, "Grandfather" was hit by artillery fire and was out of action for a short time.
 Most likely it was this same Garford that took part in the hunt for a Red Army Austin which broke into the area of Zhitomir and single-handedly fought against superior Polish forces.
 A second armoured vehicle was seized around this time and brought into service with the armoured platoon, receiving the name " Zagłoba" (in honour of a character from the novel "With Fire and Sword" by G. Sienkiewicz).
-A third Garford (a naval variant called "Uralets") was taken by the Poles in battle on the Bobruisk - Mogilev highway near the village of Stolopisch.
+A third Garford (a naval variant called "Uralets") was taken by the Poles in battle on the Bobruisk – Mogilev highway near the village of Stolopisch.
 Moreover, according to Polish records, during the infantry attack they managed to destroy a Red Army Fiat and a Lanchester armoured car as well as damage one other of unknown type.
 The Garford was captured after falling into a ravine from which the crew were unable to extract it on their own.
 The Poles recovered it and towed it to Bobruisk where it was repaired.
 Later the armoured car, which received the name "General Szeptycki", was included in the Wielkopolski pluton samochodów pancernych ("Wiekopolski Armoured Vehicle Platoon").
 A short while later the "General Szeptycki" was sent to Warsaw where it was at the disposal of the 3rd Armoured Division, and in 1921 it ended up in Grodno.
-According to materiel inventories in 1925 all three machines were transferred to Krakow where they were put into the 5th Armoured Division.
+According to materiel inventories in 1925 all three machines were transferred to Kraków where they were put into the 5th Armoured Division.
 But by this time the armoured vehicles were thoroughly worn out and in 1927 the Garfords were taken out of service by the Polish Army and at the start of the 1930s were gradually dismantled.